 The San Antonio Longitudinal Study of Aging (SALSA) enrolled 749 Mexican- and European- Americans who were aged 65+ at the start of the study (1992-96).
 Diet soda intake, waist circumference, height and weight were measured at study onset, and followed up for almost a decade.
 At the first follow-up there were 474 (79.1%) surviving participants; there were 413 (73.4%) at the second follow-up and 375 (71.0%) at the third follow-up.

 The data show that the increase in waist circumference among diet soda drinkers (per follow-up interval) was almost triple that among non-users.
 After adjustment for potential confounders interval waist circumference increases were 0.77 cm for non-users, 1.76 cm for occasional users, and 3.04 cm for daily users.
 This translates to waist circumference increases of 2cm for non-users, 4.6cm for occasional users, and 8cm (3 inches in old money) for daily users over the total 9.4-year follow-up period.
 While the study is of a decent size this isn’t really a stellar increase in girth, even in the ‘daily’ group.

-“The SALSA study shows that increasing diet soda intake was associated with escalating abdominal obesity, which may increase cardiometabolic risk in older adults” and the authors recommend that older individuals who drink diet soda daily – particularly those at high cardiometabolic risk – should try to curb their consumption of artificially sweetened drinks.
+…and the authors recommend that older individuals who drink diet soda daily – particularly those at high cardiometabolic risk – should try to curb their consumption of artificially sweetened drinks.